vitest-dev/vscode/README.md

   `[\"<node_internals>/**\", \"**/node_modules/**\"]`
 - `vitest.maximumConfigs`: The maximum amount of configs that Vitest extension can load.
 If exceeded, the extension will show a warning suggesting to use a workspace config file.
 Default: `3`
 - `vitest.logLevel`: How verbose should the logger be in the "Output" channel.
 Default: `info`

+### Experimental

+If the extension hangs, consider enabling `vitest.experimentalStaticAstCollect` option to use static analysis instead of actually running the test file every time you make a change which can cause visible hangs if it takes a long time to setup the test.

 ## FAQs (Frequently Asked Questions)